matatk/agrip/audioquake/BUILD.md

 The result of the build process is a stand-alone application that can be run on a given platform (an .app bundle on the Mac; a simple folder on Windows).
 To run a build, the steps are as follows.

 1. If you are using Windows, ensure you've compiled the engine and QuakeC compiler, as above (you don't need to do this if they have not changed since the last build).
-2. On Mac or Windows, run `python3 build.py` to perform all the steps above and create the standalone application.
+2. Run the build script to perform all the steps above and create the standalone application.
+    - **Mac:** `python3 build.py`
+    - **Windows:** `python build.py`

-There is a cleanup script (`clean.py`) to tidy things up (i.e. remove the compiled code, data files and downloaded assets) so that the repo is back to the state it was in when cloned.
+There is a clean-up script (`clean.py`) to tidy things up (i.e. remove the compiled code, data files and downloaded assets) so that the repo is back to the state it was in when cloned.

 ### What does the build script do?

--   (On the Mac) compiles ZQuake, zqcc and the QuakeC gamecode.
+-   (On the Mac) compiles ZQuake and zqcc (the gamecode compiler).
--   FIXME it's meant to compile the GC on Windows too
+-   Compiles the QuakeC gamecode.
 -   Converts the user manual, sound legend appendix (so it can be referred to separately), development manuals, README and LICENCE files from Markdown to HTML.
 -   Checks if you have local copies of the various game data files, as follows, and downloads them for you if not.
     -   AudioQuake maps (i.e. compiled, `.bsp` versions of the maps in the git repo).